Julie

 Gender Female

-Julie thought that her day-to-day work activity was not what others (including the general public) would recognise as nursing.
+Julie thought that her day-day work activity was not what others (including the general public) would recognise as nursing.

 Gender Female